-When you start selling on Amazon as an FBA seller, the first thing you need to do after starting your business is sourcing your first product, right?
+When you start selling on Amazon as an FBA seller, perhaps after checking out this SellerAmp review, the first thing you need to do after starting your business is sourcing your first product, right?
 This means you’re going to have to do three things – (1) figure out the product you want, (2) find a supplier for the product, and (3) make sure the cost of the product plus the cost of shipping it to the warehouse are within your budget.

 Today, we’re going to cover how to do the latter two.
 We’ll be using Boost9, a proprietary software from Nine University, for parts of this, so if you’re not using Boost9 just look at how to do this in the software you are using, or look into Nine University and see if they can help you on your Amazon FBA journey.